 The first step is to make sure you have put together a strategic growth plan.
-Basically, this is just a business plan but focused on the strategies you need to implement to grow your business.
+Basically, this is just a business plan but focused on the strategies you need to implement and milestones you need to hit in order to grow your business.

 When your plan is finished, you will not only have a great tool for managing your company, but also for getting the funding you need to grow your business.
-Whether you’re running a small home-based business, or a large biotechnology company, if you need to seek funding, you’re going to need to present a professional, well-organized plan with realistic financials.
+Whether you’re running a small home-based business or a large biotechnology company, you’re going to need to present a professional, well-organized plan with realistic financials.

 If you’re using LivePlan, you can feel confident that you’re on track to put together an investor-ready and loan-ready business plan.
 Our customers have secured hundreds of millions of dollars in investment capital and small business loans over the years—and we want to help you secure the funding you need to grow your business.